dcdunkan/deno-news-bot/README.md

 > _anyone_ on the internet from requesting the server and triggering the feed
 > fetching.

-This project uses [Deno KV](https://deno.com/manual/runtime/kv).
-It currently requires the `--unstable` flag to run locally (this situation maybe changed at the time you're reading this; check Deno KV documentation to make sure).
+This project uses [Deno KV](https://docs.deno.com/deploy/kv/manual) to keep track of the already sent feed entries and to keep track of the last pinned message.